Fermion Thermal Field Theory for a Rotating Plasma (with Applications to Neutron Stars): Introduction

 When applying the physical laws to cases of interest we often face difficulties due to large numbers of particles.
 This can happen even when relativistic and/or quantum effects are important, like in compact astrophysical objects and/or in the early universe.
 In these situations one can combine relativity, quantum mechanics and statistics, to obtain thermal field theory (TFT).
 By now TFT is the standard theoretical tool to study particle physics processes (decays, scattering processes, particle production, phase transitions, etc.) in a medium (see~\cite{Bellac:2011kqa,Nair:2005iw} for textbooks,~\cite{Landsman:1986uw,Quiros:1994dr,Laine:2016hma} for monographs and~\cite{Salvio:2024upo} for an introduction from first principles).

 At thermodynamic equilibrium, the density matrix, the key input in TFT, can be expressed in terms of all conserved quantities: the Hamiltonian, the linear and angular momentum and all conserved charges~\cite{LandauLifshitz}.
-A previous paper~\cite{Salvio:2025rma} initiated, in the case of pure scalar theories, a systematic study of (generically interacting) TFT for the most general equilibrium density matrix, including not only temperature and chemical potentials associated with the conserved charges, but also a non-vanishing value of the average angular momentum\footnote{See also e.g.~\cite{Zubarev:1979afm,Weert,Becattini:2012tc} for previous studies of such a density matrix and Refs.~\cite{Vilenkin:1980zv,Buzzegoli:2017cqy,Prokhorov:2019yft,Becattini:2020qol,Kuboniwa:2025vpg,Siri:2025kdw} for previous studies of some specific scalar TFTs in the presence of a rotating plasma.}.
+A previous paper~\cite{Salvio:2025rma} initiated, in the case of pure scalar theories, a systematic study of (generically interacting) TFT for the most general equilibrium density matrix, including not only temperature and chemical potentials associated with the conserved charges, but also a non-vanishing value of the average angular momentum.
+The above-mentioned density matrix was carefully investigated by e.g.~\cite{Zubarev:1979afm,Weert,Becattini:2012tc} and important studies of some specific scalar TFT in the presence of a rotating plasma were performed by e.g.~Refs.~\cite{Vilenkin:1980zv,Buzzegoli:2017cqy,Prokhorov:2019yft,Becattini:2020qol,Kuboniwa:2025vpg,Siri:2025kdw}.

-The present work extends the analysis of Ref.~\cite{Salvio:2025rma} to all kinds of fermions keeping the most general equilibrium density matrix, including arbitrary values of the average angular momentum, the temperature and all possible chemical potentials\footnote{See also Refs.~\cite{Vilenkin:1978hb,Vilenkin:1979ui,Vilenkin:1980zv,Ambrus:2015lfr,Chernodub:2016kxh,Buzzegoli:2017cqy,Prokhorov:2019yft,Buzzegoli:2020ycf,Palermo:2021hlf,Palermo:2023cup,Castano-Yepes:2025zae,Zhu:2025pxh} for previous studies of some specific fermion TFTs in the presence of a rotating plasma.}.
+The literature also includes previous relevant studies of some specific fermion TFT in the presence of a rotating plasma~\cite{Vilenkin:1978hb,Vilenkin:1979ui,Vilenkin:1980zv,Ambrus:2015lfr,Chernodub:2016kxh,Buzzegoli:2017cqy,Prokhorov:2019yft,Buzzegoli:2020ycf,Palermo:2021hlf,Palermo:2023cup,Castano-Yepes:2025zae,Zhu:2025pxh}.
+However, a systematic study of (generically interacting) fermion TFT for the most general equilibrium density matrix is currently lacking.
+Therefore, the purpose of the present work is to fill this gap and extend the analysis of Ref.~\cite{Salvio:2025rma} to all kinds of fermions, including arbitrary values of the average angular momentum, the temperature and all possible chemical potentials\footnote{See also Ref.~\cite{Salvio:2026ewl} for a recent extension of Ref.~\cite{Salvio:2025rma} and the present work to general gauge theories.}.
 The extension to fermions is important because it can be applied, among other things, to neutron stars, which typically feature various types of fermions (neutrons, protons, electrons, etc.) and are often quickly rotating because of their small size (as theoretically anticipated in~\cite{Pacini:1967epn} and confirmed by the discovery of pulsars).
 Then, another purpose of this work is to apply the above-mentioned formalism to physical situations that are typically realized in neutron stars.

 However, for the sake of generality here both Dirac and Majorana fermions are studied and general mass terms, including Dirac and Majorana mass terms, are discussed.
 Majorana fermions with Majorana masses could be useful to study various extensions of the Standard Model such as those featuring a type-I see-saw.
 This type of sterile neutrinos, for example, could be emitted by rotating astrophysical compact objects made of several types of fermions.